Shopify/shopify_app/docs/Quickstart.md

 Quickstart
 ==========

 Get started building and deploying a new Shopify App to Heroku in just a few minutes.
-This guide assumes you have Ruby/Rails installed on your computer already; if you haven't done that already start with [this guide.](https://guides.rubyonrails.org/v5.0/getting_started.html#installing-rails)
+This guide assumes you have Ruby, Rails and PostgreSQL installed on your computer already; if you haven't done that already start with [this guide.](https://guides.rubyonrails.org/v5.0/getting_started.html#installing-rails)

 1. New Rails App (with postgres)
 --------------------------------